OpenTechStrategies/cafr-parsing/README.md

 Automated data extraction from U.S. state Comprehensive Annual Financial Reports (CAFR).

 ## Directory Structure
 - **analysis**: Various explorations performed around XBRL, CAFR, and PDF conversions.
-This is also where the current versions of the working schema are located.
+Everything in this folder is purely documented thought process.
+Nothing in here is used by the system.
 - **data**: The state CAFR files that have been downloaded thus far.
 - **results**: Where `miner.py` places its output.
+This folder should be empty on the repository.
 - **templates**: Where table templates (explained below) should be located.
 Any .txt files in this directory will be loaded automatically by `miner.py`.
+- **taxonomy**: The XBRL Taxonomy

+## Instructions
+### Generating XBRL

+1. Go through the installation process described in this document.
+2. Activate the virtualenv
+3. Run "miner.py" (`python miner.py`)

+This process will take approximately 30 seconds per PDF and will generate the XBRL instance from the PDFs inside of the `results` directory.

+### Viewing XBRL

+XBRL is not particularly useful to humans without software to render the content.

+Example CSV versions, which were created by an XBRL viewer using the output of this tool, can be found in the `analysis/examples/csv_export` folder.

+1. Download and install an [XBRL viewer](http://www.arelle.org).
+2. Copy the taxonomy files (located in the taxonomy directory) into a working folder of your choosing.
+3. Copy the results files (located in the results directory) into that working folder.
+4. Open the results files in the XBRL viewer.

 ## Installation